-Prerequisites: Prior to reassembling the radio, inspect all seals and sealing surfaces for damage (nicks, cuts, and more.) or debris.
+Prerequisites: Prior to reassembling the radio, inspect all seals and sealing surfaces for damage (nicks, cuts) or debris.
 Refer to the exploded view and bill of materials for the correct part numbers and replace parts, as necessary.
 Replace all new seals on their respective parts.

 For both the die cast main shield and the chassis, thoroughly inspect the shield gasketing for damage and verify all thermal pads are in place and free from damage and debris.
-See Thermal Pad Replacement Procedure on page 91 to replace damaged pads.
+See "Thermal Pad Replacement Procedure" to replace damaged pads.